BoringBuilders/Two-Ritzy/README.md

 # Two-Ritzy

-A two-column, Micro.blog-compatible Hugo theme based on Ritzy.
+A Micro.blog-compatible Hugo theme with a clean two-column layout.